Perspective | Chris Cuomo’s ratings soared when he interviewed his brother last spring. Now that’s off-limits.

 “It would be considered highly inappropriate and corrupt back home,” one German journalist told me, particularly incensed about the bizarre moment when Chris Cuomo beamed into the governor’s news briefing, wearing a CNN Prime Time cap.

-Considering it in my column, I infuriatiated a lot of Cuomo fans by asking whether the “journalim-ethics police” should shut down the fun.
+Considering it in my column, I infuriated a lot of Cuomo fans by asking whether the “journalism-ethics police” should shut down the fun.

 I concluded that this wasn’t really a straight news show.
 It should be filed under entertainment or opinion — and that all the joshing might be serving an educational purpose at a critical moment.
 And after all, it was pretty mild stuff compared with what was happening over at Fox News each night, where Sean Hannity was playing the role of Trump’s shadow chief of staff as the president downplayed the virus.
 That judgment now looks too lenient on my part.